surrajj20/App-Launching-Page/README.md

-# Boot-strap_practise_work
+# App_Launching_Page
-Normal App-launching web-page which is not containing backend propertise.
+This App-Launching Page is created with help of BootStrap and CSS.
 You can check the web-page by clicking link. https://surrajj20.github.io/Boot-strap_practise_work/.